pAnhTri/will-you-be-my-boba/README.md

   - Sort by distance to find the closest options
   - View shop details and Google Maps integration
   - Get directions to your next boba adventure
+  - Access comprehensive shop information from Google Places API
+  - Save your favorite shops for quick access

 - **Dynamic Sorting**
   - Sort by name for alphabetical browsing